Can Oral Sex Cause an STI?

 Sexually transmitted diseases in marriage couple concept.
 Obstet

-No matter which type of oral sex you are performing, if you or your partner are infected with an STI, it is possible to either pass an infection to your partner or contract an infection from them.
+No matter which type of oral sex you are performing, if you or your partner is infected with an STI, it is possible to either pass an infection to your partner or contract an infection from them.
 Each of the following scenarios is possible and common:

 • Contracting an infection in the mouth, throat, tongue, or lips during fellatio with an infected penis